03 Aug Memory

 But what does this all have to do with food?
 Our gut helps keep our body’s immune responses and inflammation under control.
 Additionally, gut hormones that enter the brain or are produced in the brain influence cognitive ability, like understanding and processing new information, staying focused on the task at hand and recognising when we’re full.

+When we discuss on how to get a good memory we consider good food options.
 Plus, brain foods rich in antioxidants, good fats, vitamins and minerals provide energy and aid in protecting against brain diseases.
 So, when we focus on giving our bodies whole, nutritious foods benefiting both the gut and the brain, we’re actually benefiting our minds and bodies while keeping them both in perfect working order.

 Some examples of these foods are avocado, beetroot, blueberries, bone broth, broccoli, celery, coconut oil, egg yolks, extra virgin olive oil and vegetables especially greens, so remember to always add these foods to your plate.

-For more on how to utilise these foods and supplement them in and out of your daily food intake take a look at out nutrition options available to you.
+For more on how to utilise these foods and supplement them in and out of your daily food intake take a look at our nutrition options available to you.
 Our personalised meal plans and support group are great for helping you overhaul your diet and explaining exactly what and how much to eat… See more HERE

 Our nutrition coaching gives you the chance to work in with a coach weekly with calls or emails to help keep you accountable and understand how to correctly implement foods and lifestyle practices for best results.
 Your coach will teach you the ‘how to’ when it comes to designing your perfect day of eating.
 See more HERE